OpenInternet/Infuse/content/learning-path/4/module-2.en.md

 B) Escaping user input before displaying it\
 C) Storing user passwords in plain text\
 D) Disabling HTTPS encryption

+{{< question title="Answer and explanation" >}}
+**Question 2 Correct Answer**: B) Escaping user input before displaying it

+Explanation:

+A) Incorrect.
+Using plaintext for storing sensitive data does not prevent XSS attacks; in fact, it increases the risk of data exposure.\
+B) Correct.
+Escaping user input before displaying it helps mitigate XSS attacks by rendering any potentially malicious scripts harmless, thereby preventing them from executing in users' browsers.\
+C) Incorrect.
+Storing user passwords in plaintext is a security risk and unrelated to preventing XSS attacks.\
+D) Incorrect.
+Disabling HTTPS encryption exposes sensitive data to interception and does not prevent XSS attacks.
+{{< /question >}}

 **Question 3**